 Mardi Gras Krewes date all the way back to the mid-nineteenth century when the first parades started rolling the streets of the Big Easy.
 In 1857, The Mistick Krewe of Comus was the first secret society to host a parade.
 Now many different parade krewes exist, and often times a krewe will feature a celebrity rider as the king or queen of the parade that year.

 Some krewes are more exclusive than others, and while plenty of krewes host the iconic Mardi Gras parades with floats, there are also many marching krewes.
 One of the most well-known of these is the Society of Saint Anne which has been walking the streets of the Marigny and French Quarter on Fat Tuesday since 1969.

 Every year, each Mardi Gras Krewe prepares a lavish ball to take place during the Carnival season.
 The balls date back to the 1800s and were very private affairs.
 While today some hold invitation-only balls, many are now ticketed events open to the public.

 3. Mardi Gras Beads & Throws

-Probably one of the most well known Mardi Gras traditions.
-The beads, or “throws” as we call them, having been passed out since the 1920s when Rex and a few other krewes began handing out tiny trinkets to the parade followers.
+Probably one of the most well-known Mardi Gras traditions.
+The beads, or “throws” as we call them, have been passed out since the 1920s when Rex and a few other krewes began handing out tiny trinkets to the parade followers.